MicrosoftDocs/learn/learn-pr/azure/msgraph-extensions/includes/7-exercise-schema-extensions.md

 To perform the API operations in this exercise, consent to the *User.ReadWrite.All* and *Application.ReadWrite.All* Microsoft Graph permissions.

 In the team-bonding app, employees will sign in with their Azure AD profile and must consent to the *User.Read.All* and *User.ReadWrite.All* Microsoft Graph permissions.
-By granting this consent, they can discover their colleagues and update their own profile information.
+By granting this consent, the employees can discover their colleagues and update their own profile information.

 ## Create schema extension definitions